mtlynch/mtlynch.io/content/notes/debugging-vlans-tp-link/index.md

 The solution was to configure my VLANs on my managed switch.
 Otherwise, it would just continue dropping all VLAN-tagged packets.

-Here was my configuration after the fix:
+Here was my managed switch configuration after the fix:

 | VLAN ID | VLAN Name | Ports (Tagged)                           |
 | ------- | --------- | ---------------------------------------- |